Aridhia-Open-Source/shiny-demo-london-prescribing-map/README.md

 # London Prescribing Map

-Mini-app to visualise drug prescription across various spatial district datazones in London.
-It contains prescribing data aggregated by Clinical Commisioning Group (CCG) regions in London between 2011-2013.
+Mini-app to visualise drug prescription across various spatial district data zones in London.
+It contains prescribing data aggregated by Clinical Commissioning Group (CCG) regions in London between 2011-2013.
 Data that can be visualised includes the percentage of items prescribed corrected to the population and the cost per person.
 Drug types that can be compared includes statins, anti-depressants and diabetes drugs.
 Output and allows users to interactive explore and visualise their data.

 ## Background